Seteco/Somorrostro/Updating-Netdata.md

 # So, your netdata is outdated?

 We suggest to keep your netdata updated.
-We are actively developing and you should always update to the latest version.
+We are actively developing it and you should always update to the latest version.

-The update procedure depends on how you installed it.
+The update procedure depends on how you installed it:

 ## How downloaded it from github using git